 - 15 Amazing SUV Camper Conversions You Need to See

 Testing Your Options

 Are you eyeballing a few different types of rigs but aren’t sure what to go with?
 One option is to try renting a van for a short trip.
-This can be a great way to get a feel for the vehicle and get some ideas for your build.
+Testing out van life with a camper van or Class B RV rental can be a great way to get a feel for the vehicle and the lifestyle, and get some ideas for your own diy camper van build.

 Take vanlife for a testdrive with a campervan or RV rental from Outdoorsy.
 Available nationwide.